-Employees encountering a negative workplace experience have shown to be less productive and engaged than those who are happy in their workplace.
+Employees encountering a negative workplace experience have been shown to be less productive and engaged than those who are happy in their workplace.
 Alternatively, organisations with a positive working experience have shown to have 2.5x higher revenue growth and 40% lower employee turnover, resulting in a longer-lasting, more productive workforce.

-Can technology help improve the digital employee experience?
+Can technology help improve the Digital Employee Experience?

 On a macro level, smart workplace technology is designed to improve overall employee productivity and aid in the growth of the business.
 However more specifically, workplace technology can help the day-to-day life of employees, which affects individual and organisational performance.

 On the other hand, research has shown the various outcome of moving to a digital workplace – some have found that productivity has been improved, and some have found it more difficult to stay connected and productive.
 The important question is: